JPWS2013/16413-fa2022-project/README.md

     * <ins>For an open or close action</ins>, create a motion plan to 1) Move the arm to grasp the drawer handle, 2) Open or close the drawer and then 3) Move the arm away.
     * <ins>For a grip action</ins>, create a motion plan to move the arm into the required grasp pose, close the fingers, then move the arm (and object) to the park position.
     * <ins>For a placein or placeon action</ins>, calculate the final pose to place the object and create a motion plan to move the arm (and object) into that pose, release the object and park the arm.
 4. ```execute_action```: Once motion planning is complete, this function is called on each action in the activity plan to visualize the motion plans geneated by ```plan_action``` in the simulation.
-In addition, this function also creates and removes any necessary attachments of objects to the arm or to the drawer.
+In addition, this function also creates and removes any necessary attachments of objects to the arm or the drawer.

 ### GIF of Robot Executing the Plan ###